National Checklist Day

 What Is This Day?

 Articles on the National Checklist Day follow the template on how to “Celebrate National Checklist Day” and cite each other.
 In other words, much of the content is about how the checklist resulted in bringing ultimate happiness to our world.
-“Use checklists everywhere; they’ll help you in any situation.”
+“Use checklists everywhere for all the tasks; they'll help you in any situation.”

 While it would be easy to adopt these established templates, that's not what this blog is about.
 Let's not take this simple task and, instead, do a bit of investigating.

-And by the way, our humble checklist appeared about 100 years before that fateful crash.
+And by the way, our humble and valuable tool, the checklist, appeared about 100 years before that fateful crash.
 People tend to think the opposite way after misreading “The Checklist Manifesto” [2] book.

 Tracing the Evident Roots of National Checklist Day